-ESM 3040 PRACTICUM II 1 credit
+ESM 3040 PRACTICUM II (1 credit)

 This is a required 50 hour practicum completed on a part-time basis.
 The practicum includes coursework and are with businesses within close proximity to the campus.
 Students will gain experience by job shadowing and/or providing assistance for the organization.
 Directed and evaluated by the chair with appropriate supervision by an on-site professional.
+Prerequisite: 30 credit hours completed

-ESM 3070 APPLIED RECORD & FILM INDUSTRY MARKETING 3 credits
+ESM 3070 APPLIED RECORD & FILM INDUSTRY MARKETING (3 credits)